kadena-io/marmalade/pact/collection-tutorial.md

 ## 1. Initiate Collection

-In order to start a collection, the operator must run `marmalade.simple-1-off-whitelist-collection-policy.init-collection` with required fields.
-Note, that this step is called directly from the `marmalade.simple-1-off-whitelist-collection-policy.init-collection`.
+In order to start a collection, the operator must run `marmalade.simple-one-off-collection-policy.init-collection` with required fields.
+Note, that this step is called directly from the `marmalade.simple-one-off-collection-policy.init-collection`.

 - `collection-id`: id of collection
 - `collection-size`: Total number of tokens in the collection.